Definitive Proof of Goldbach's conjecture: Future Directions

 \section{Future Directions}

 Future work will involve applying this technique of pairing numbers to prove the Twin Prime Conjecture and Polignac's Conjecture \cite{Polignac}.
-Polignac's Conjecture states that there is an infinite number of prime pairs $(p_{1},p_{2})$ such that $|p_{2} - p_{1}| = 2i$ where $i$ is an integer greater than 0.
-The Twin Prime Conjecture is the case where $i = 1$.\\ To prove the Twin Prime conjecture, we need to find the number of twin primes less than an integer $n$, ($\pi_{2}(n)$) .
-To do this, we first pair odd numbers $(x,y)$ such that $x+2=y$ and $y <= n$.
+Polignac's Conjecture states that there is an infinite number of prime pairs $(p_{i},p_{i+1})$ such that $|p_{i+1} - p_{i}| = 2k$ where $k$ is an integer greater than 0.
+The Twin Prime Conjecture is the case where $k = 1$.\\ To prove the Twin Prime conjecture, an approximation to the number of twin primes less than $n$, $\pi_{2}(n)$, must be derived.
+To do this, odd numbers are paired $(x,y)$ such that $x+2=y$ and $y <= n$.
 For example, (3,5),(5,7),(7,9),(9,11)...,(n-4,n-2),(n-2,n).
 Then by eliminating pairs that are divisible by 3, 5, 7, 11 etc, the remaining pairs are twin primes.\\ The number of twin primes less than $n$ will approach the following equation as $n$ gets large:

-This equation is identical to Equation 1 of the Goldbach proof.
-What this means is, that for large values of n, the number of twin primes less than n will approach the number of prime pairs $(p_{1},p_{2})$ such that $p_{1}+p_{2}=n$ and the proof of the Twin Prime Conjecture is reduced to the proof of Goldbach's Conjecture for $n=2p$.\\ For other cases of Polignac's Conjecture, for example primes separated by 6, 10 or 30, are cases of the Goldbach Conjecture for $n=6p, n=10p$ or $n=30p$.
+This equation is similar to equation \ref{eq:pistar} of the Goldbach proof.
+This demonstrates that for large values of $n$, the number of twin primes less than $n$ will approach the number of prime pairs of $n$ demonstrating the close relationship between the Twin Prime Conjecture and Goldbach's Conjecture.\\ For other cases of Polignac's Conjecture, for example primes separated by 6, 10 or 30, are cases of the Goldbach Conjecture for $n=6p, n=10p$ or $n=30p$.
 Thus, Polignac's Conjecture can be proven.\\ Applying this technique to other prime number conjectures will lead to further proofs.